-Other than contracts entered into in the ordinary course of business, the following are the Company's material contracts entered into during the most recently completed financial year or during the current financial year up to the date hereof, or, if entered into before the most recently completed financial year. which are still in effect:
+Other than contracts entered into in the ordinary course of business, the following are the Company's material contracts entered into during the most recently completed financial year or during the current financial year up to the date hereof, or, if entered into before the most recently completed financial year, which are still in effect:

-- Purchase and Sale Agreement dated April 6, 2010 between Talisman Energy Canada and DELP in respect of the acquisition by DELP of the Southern Ontario Assets.
-See the section entitled "Description of the Business - General - Southern Ontario Assets" for further details. - Amended and Restated Credit Agreement dated July 31, 2012, made among DELP (as borrower) and the Company and Dundee Oil and Gas Limited (as guarantors) and National Bank of Canada (as Lender), as amended by an Amending Agreement dated July 31, 2013.
-See the Section entitled "Description of the Business - General - Credit Facility" for further details.
+Amended and Restated Credit Agreement dated July 31, 2012, made among DELP (as borrower) and the Company and Dundee Oil and Gas Limited (as guarantors) and National Bank of Canada (as Lender), as amended by an Amending Agreement dated July 31, 2013 and further amended by a Second Amending Agreement dated February 18, 2016.
+See the Section entitled "Description of the Business - Production and Services - Credit Facility" for further details.